edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Referenced_Product.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004027
-Comments: <br/>A reference to a product or service produced by human or mechanical effort or by a natural process for trading purposes.<br/>Any tangible output or service produced by human or mechanical effort or by a natural process for trade purposes.<br/>
+rdfs:comment | A reference to a product or service produced by human or mechanical effort or by a natural process for trading purposes. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Trade_Product.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004679
+rdfs:comment | Any tangible output or service produced by human or mechanical effort or by a natural process for trade purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: